ITP-xStory/in-memoriam-world/README.md

 # In Memoriam World
 In Memoriam is an open-ended, multi-user virtual reality experience that presents a future in which nature is preserved in synthetic monuments.
-Two participants enter a surreal world of plastic trees, open water, and forest sounds from the past.
+Two participants enter a surreal world of tree-like structures, open water, and sounds from the past.
 Entering at two different locations in the landscape, guests are tasked to find each other while exploring the artificial forest.

 ### Project Updates
 [March 5, 2019](https://github.com/ellennickles/in-memoriam-world/blob/master/Updates/01_030519/01_030519.md)

+[March 29, 2019]